 Figure 9 on page 29 and Figure 10 on page 30 show the environment needed to issue a PC instruction, a PT instruction, or an SSAR instruction.
 An address space can have only one AX value at any time.
 The service provider that runs in the address space owns the current AX value for the address space.
 Only the service provider should set the AX value from 0 to a single nonzero value, or from a nonzero value to 0 in the address space.
+Other code besides the service provider that runs in the address the service provider that runs in the address the service provider that runs in the address space of the service provider that runs in the address space.
 Other code besides the service provider that runs in the address space should not alter the current AX value, or unpredictable results occur.

-- The cross memory user issues the PC instruction - The system uses the linkage index 2 together with a system maintained pointer 3 to locate a particular entry in the linkage table 4. - The system uses linkage table value 5 together with the EX value to locate a particular entry in the service provider's entry table 7. - The system uses information from the entry table entry 8 to invoke the requested PC routine 9 .
+- The cross memory user issues the PC instruction - The system uses the linkage index 2 together with a system maintained pointer 3 to locate a particular entry in the linkage table 4. - The system uses linkage table value 5 together with the EX value 6 to locate a particular entry in the service provider's entry table 7. - The system uses information from the entry table entry 8 to invoke the requested PC routine 9.

-Figure 9: PC instruction execution environment
+Figure 9.
+PC instruction execution environment

-- The service provider issues either a PT or a SSAR instruction. - The system uses the service provider's AX value 2 together with a system maintained pointer 3 to locate a particular entry in the cross memory user's authority table 4. - The table entry 5 specifies whether the cross memory user has granted the service provider PT or SSAR authority.
+- The service provider issues either a PT or a SSAR 1 instruction. - The system uses the service provider's AX value 2 together with a system maintained pointer 3 to locate a particular entry in the cross memory user's authority table 4. - The table entry 5 specifies whether the cross memory user has granted the service provider PT or SSAR authority.

-Figure 10: PT and SSAR instruction execution environment
+Figure 10.
+PT and SSAR instruction execution environment